The Stars are Aligning for Holders of Digital Brands Group Inc. (DBGI)

-For the readers interested in the stock health of Digital Brands Group Inc. (DBGI).
-It is currently valued at $0.21.
-When the transactions were called off in the previous session, Stock hit the highs of $0.215, after setting-off with the price of $0.215.
-Company’s stock value dipped to $0.1956 during the trading on the day.
-When the trading was stopped its value was $0.21.Recently in News on June 21, 2022, DBGI Moves to the Final Stage of Closing the Sundry Acquisition with a Modified Agreement.
+Digital Brands Group Inc. (DBGI) is priced at $0.15 after the most recent trading session.
+At the very opening of the session, the stock price was $0.1601 and reached a high price of $0.1615, prior to closing the session it reached the value of $0.16.
+The stock touched a low price of $0.1515.Recently in News on June 21, 2022, DBGI Moves to the Final Stage of Closing the Sundry Acquisition with a Modified Agreement.
 The modified agreement requires less cash and equity, and the Company has received several options for financing.
 You can read further details here

 3 Tiny Stocks Primed to Explode